Don’t Expect People To Believe In You When You Start – CEO, SAS Kitchen.

 - My name is Leche Winniefred Maagawa.
 I am 24 years old.
 I am a French graduate of Ahmadu Bello University, Zaria.
 I am the CEO of SAS Kitchen and also the Founder of SASK Initiative.
 SAS Kitchen is a Nigerian based catering business registered with the Corporate Affairs Commission (CAC).
 I do weekly cooking for people who are very busy with work and do not have the time to do it themselves.
 I also do office lunch deliveries, I cook for events, etc.

 How did SAS Kitchen start?
 I know you’ve always loved to cook.
-How did you develop an interest for what everyone sees and celebrates today?
+How did you develop an interest in what everyone sees and celebrates today?

 - In 2016, as a 200 level student, I used to cook and invite my friends to come over and eat because I felt so happy anytime someone ate my food and gave a wonderful compliment.
 One day, I invited a friend over to lunch.
 After eating and giving his lovely compliment as usual, he asked me if I’d like to start making money from my cooking.